catseye/Eqthy/README.md

 Each step in a theorem can be checked for validity by a processor.
 The processor may be a computer program.
-During this checking, the processor has access to all the axioms and all the theories previously given in this Eqthy development (and possibly from shared libraries).
+During this checking, the processor has access to all the axioms and all the theories previously given in this Eqthy document (and possibly from shared libraries).
 The checking process ensures that the first step can be obtained from an axiom or previously proved theory, that each step can be derived from the previous step, and that the equation being proved matches